auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 - **Input pbtxt (specified with `-i`)**

-    The input pbtxt is optional and relevant only if your pipeline has RTSP(s) or video(s) as input source(s).
+    The input pbtxt is optional and relevant only if your pipeline has RTSP(s) or video(s) as input source(s) and a corresponding `graph_input` is specified in the configuration pbtxt.
 When used, the `input_urls` in the input pbtxt should specify the RTSP or video path.

 - **Output pbtxt (specified with `-o`)**

     Similar to the input pbtxt, the output pbtxt is optional and dependent on your pipeline's output requirements.
-If you're streaming the output or saving it to a file, specify the RTSP address or file path in the `output_urls` within this file.
+If you're streaming the output or saving it to a file, specify the RTSP address or file path in the `output_urls` within this file and set up a corresponding `graph_output` in the configuration pbtxt.

-We already covered how to create the input and the output files.
-Now we are introducing the pipeline config file.
+We already covered how to setup input and output.
+Now lets look more at the pipeline config file.
 The pipeline is a graph made from the nodes that are connected to each other based on each nodes required input/output packets.
 The nodes are reusable and and configurable to accomadate needs.
 The pipeline that you just ran is outlined in the graph shown below:
 <div align="center">
 <figure>
   <img src="assets/images/detector_pipeline.png" alt="vmss nodes sequence">